StackVista/stackstate-docs/stackpacks/integrations/opentelemetry/manual-instrumentation/merging.md

 {% hint style="info" %}
 **Important to know when merging:**

 When a custom instrumentation is merged with a pre-existing StackState component, it might seem that custom instrumentation component disappeared; it did not.
-All properties of the custom instrumentation component are inherited by the component with which it merged.
+All properties of the custom instrumentation component are inherited by the component with which it merges.
 {% endhint %}

 ## Merging inheritance